 List of Documents Reviewed.
-A list of the appropriate key documents and records reviewed during an inspection that are to any finding, must be publicly available.
+A list of the appropriate key documents and records reviewed during an inspection that are relevant to any finding, must be publicly available.
 Therefore, if a list is not otherwise made public, the report should include a listing of all the documents and records reviewed during the inspection that are not identified in the body of the report.
 (See IMC 0620, "Inspection Documents and Records.”)
 "Reviewed" in this context means to examine critically or deliberately.
 The list does not include records that were only superficially reviewed.
 Lists consisting of more than six condition reports, documents reviewed or procedures, etc., should normally be removed from the body of the report and included as an attachment to facilitate reading.

 List of Acronyms.
 Reports whose details section exceeds 20 pages should include a list of acronyms.
 For reports in which a relatively small number of acronyms have been used, the list is optional.
 In all cases, however, acronyms should be spelled out when first used in inspection report text.